andreeeeaaaaas/my-digital-space/_pages/index.md

     <div class="label muted"><p>2023</p></div>
     <div>
       [[Co-designing consent]]
-      <p style="margin-top: 0; " class="subtext">Consent education is grounded in the human rights of a child, so why is it's delivery fettered with complication?</p>
+      <p style="margin-top: 0; font-size: 0.875em" class="subtext">Consent education is grounded in the human rights of a child, so why is it's delivery fettered with complication?</p>
     </div>
     </flex>
 </div>